-Developed by the Ohio-based Rockbridge Capital LLC, this luxurious new accommodation will span an entire block on River Street and feature 82 double king rooms, 66 kings and 25 king suites, as well as 4,000 square feet of meeting space, a signature restaurant, rooftop event space and bar, fitness area, pool and lobby bar.
-To accommodate this expansion of the area around West River Street, a new grand entranceway will also be built to River Street providing pedestrians with an easier, safer way to access to the riverfront.
+This luxurious new accommodation will span an entire block on River Street.
+It will feature 82 double king rooms, 66 kings and 25 king suites, as well as 4,000 square feet of meeting space.
+Other amenities include a signature restaurant, rooftop event space and bar, fitness area, pool and lobby bar.
+To accommodate this expansion of the area around West River Street, an entranceway will also be built to River Street.
+This provides pedestrians with an easier, safer way to access to the riverfront.

 Plant Riverside District: JW Marriott

 An even larger development is taking place across the street, on the riverside of West River Street.
 The Kessler Collection is transforming the abandoned power plant and surrounding industrial zone.
 It will become a complex with 20,000 square feet of retail, ballrooms, meeting space and a live entertainment venue.
 It will be anchored by a JW Marriott hotel.
 This $270 million, 670,000 square-foot development has been dubbed the “Plant Riverside District.”

 “The 419-room JW Marriott will introduce a world-renowned luxury hotel,” Mark Kessler, President and COO of Kessler Collection Design & Development, said.

 “This quality of large scaled luxury hotel development is anticipated to induce demand by attracting guests.
 The JW Marriott is the only hotel in the development.”